What to Wear to Machu Picchu | The Perfect Machu Picchu Clothing for All Seasons

 The drier months are May, June, July, August and September when it’s the dry season in Peru.
 However, this does not mean that will be no rain at all!
 This is why any packing list for the Inca Trail should include wet weather gear.
 In that way, what to wear to Machu Picchu in December is much the same as in June.

 Visiting during the rainy season has its own advantages.
 Your trip may cost less and the route may be less crowded.
-If you like the sound of that, check out this post on visiting Machu Picchu during the wet season.
+If you like the sound of that, learn more about the best weather to visit Peru, and check out this post on visiting Machu Picchu during the wet season.

 Lares and Machu Picchu trek